Waterside Academy is committed to safeguarding children.

 Individual Healthcare Forms

 At Waterside we want to support children with long term, serious medical conditions.
 Qualifying conditions include diabetes, serious/acute asthma (simply needing an inhaler in school ‘just in case’ would not require a healthcare plan) or allergies requiring an epipen.
-If you are uncertain at to whether your child’s condition qualifies, Mr Mills-Bishop will be able to talk it through with you.
+If you are uncertain as to whether your child’s condition qualifies, Mrs Pace will be able to talk it through with you.

-If you feel your child does qualify, we ask that parents fill out an individual healthcare form and come and discuss it with Mr Mills-Bishop If you prefer, Mr Mills-Bishop can fill one out with you.
+If you feel your child does qualify, we ask that parents fill out an individual healthcare form and come and discuss it with Mrs Pace.
+If you prefer, Ms Pace can fill one out with you.
 Once your child’s needs are understood, we will ensure all adults in the school, who need to know, are aware and know their part in keeping your child safe and secure.

 Healthcare plans are reviewed yearly, or sooner as needs change.

 Please click here for a copy of the Health Care Plan form.

 If a parent/carer requests a paper copy of the information on our school’s website, we will provide this free of any charge.

 A charitable limited company, registered in England and Wales No 10290954

 Registered Office The Orchard Primary School, Gammons Lane, Watford, WD24 5JW